SDRWaveRunner/specmon/readme.md

 ### Example

 We want to monitor the European PMR (Public Mobile Radio) band [[4]].
 The defined frequency-range is 446.0 - 446.2 MHz so 200KHz bandwith.
-The centre-frequency is 446.1MHz.
+The center-frequency is 446.1MHz.
 You need to tune the SDR to this frequency.
 The required sample-rate should be 200.000 samples per second (200ksps).
 With the decimation-option this samplerate is created: Sample-rate 2Msps and a decimation 10 results in exactly 200.000 samples per second.

 I advice you to first run the GUI version to visual inspect the selected spectrum and to determine the threshold.
 From within Gnuradio-Companion, run specmon.grc, select the frequency (446.1e6), sample-rate (2e6), decimation (10) and run the flowchart.